 If you have a creative freelance job or work in the creative industry, chances are Mt.
 Freelance is for you.
-But this leads us to this question:
+But we would want to make sure, which leads us to this question:

 More specifically, if you are a Designer, Art Director, Copywriter, Account Executive, Creative Director, Illustrator, Account Director, Strategist, UX Designer, Developer, Product Designer, Media Buyer, Digital Marketer, Editor, Colorist, Producer, Executive Producer, Post Producer, SEO Expert, Public Relations, Photographer, Retoucher, Interior Designer, Experiential Designer, Sound Engineer, Post Producer, Casting Director, Production Assistant, Director of Photography, Writer/Journalist, Architect, Ghost Writer, Blogger, Content Creator, Costume Designer, Landscape Architect, Lighting Director, Book Editor, Podcast Producer, Photographer Rep, Storyboard Artist, Front-End Developer, Grip, Adjunct Professor, Data Analyst, Music Composer, Shoe Designer, Photo Assistant, Art Buyer, Motion Designer, Event Planner, Studio Manager, Production designer, Drone Pilot or anyone else who an agency, studio or business would hire as a freelancer you're probably in the right place.

 Mt.
-Freelance is a 33 video course that teaches people who do these and other jobs in the creative industry how to freelance better.
+Freelance is a 33 video course (plus monthly live meetings) that teaches people who do these and other jobs in the creative industry how to freelance better.

 We're not going to teach you how to design, or ghost write, or be an event planner.